 Office rent might go down.

 Working from home, layoffs, and the rise of co-working spaces reduced the demand for office space in some regions.
-This opens the office space market to new, more cost-effective co-working spaces that could drive down the cost of traditional owning or leasing.
+This opens the office space market to new, more cost-effective co-working spaces that could drive down the cost of owning or leasing.
 “Companies could see this as an opportunity to downsize, to reduce operating costs, and invest more in technology”, says Paul Stapley, Vice President, Project Management, WSP Canada.

-WeWork is one such company that offers subscription-style workspaces.
+WeWork is one such company that offers subscription-style workspace.
 Recent cost-cutting and the increased demand for workspace flexibility has the company on track to be cashflow positive by 2021.
 According to Magnus Meyer, Managing Director WSP Nordics & Continental Europe, “this crisis is probably going to accelerate the need for modern, flexible office space with lots of services.
 The buildings that suffer will be the older ones that tenants just don’t want any more.
 They’re just the wrong product.”

 The birth and growth of start-ups.